NotWoods/tigeroakes.com/content/posts/unpaid-internships/index.md

 ---
 title: How unpaid internships affect you and the tech industry
 description: >
-  When you get an unpaid internship offer, is it worth it?
-If you're a struggling startup, are unpaid interns your only viable workforce?
+  Is an unpaid offer worth it?
+Are unpaid interns the only viable workforce for startups?
 date: 2021-04-27
 author: tiger
 color: '#DCD9FB'